JHoGit1/CS4375_Portfolio/CS4395_Portfolio/README.md

 Different sentence parsing techniques were viewed in this assignment.
 Through AllenNLP, PSG, dependancy, and SRL parsing were carried out on a complex sentence.

 Click [here](https://github.com/JHoGit1/UTD_CS_Portfolio/blob/main/CS4395_Portfolio/Component%205/jqh200000_A5_Writeup.pdf) to view the write up on the different parsers.

+## Component 6
+A web crawler was created to look for links with a term, find the text within the links, clean up the links, and find their term frequencies.
+Ten significant terms were chosen across the links, and a knowledge base was formulated using a simple Python dictionary.

+Click [here](https://github.com/JHoGit1/UTD_CS_Portfolio/blob/main/CS4395_Portfolio/Component%206/jqh200000_A6.py) to view the code for the web crawler.

+Click [here](https://github.com/JHoGit1/UTD_CS_Portfolio/blob/main/CS4395_Portfolio/Component%206/jqh200000_A6_Knowledge_Base_Writeup.docx) to view the short write up of the knowledge base.